wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 You might often make changes to desktop images during the normal course of Azure Virtual Desktop environment maintenance.
 You should maintain backups of master images so you can quickly recover them in the event of any corruption.

-## Single datacenter of Availability Zone failure within an Azure region
+## Scenario 2.
+Single datacenter of Availability Zone failure within an Azure region

 An Azure region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
 In case of an outage of a datacenter or zone in an Azure region, your BCDR for Azure Virtual Desktop should include the recommendations listed in the following sections.